Do you pride yourself on your high standards for everything? If so, you’re not alone.

 In fact, taking a more open-minded approach can pave the way for greater creativity, innovation and fun.

 Freedom from perfection requires flexibility and a large dose of self-compassion.

 This is a struggle for many of us.

 It starts with embracing the belief that you are good enough, even with the occasional misstep.
 And that everything, including yourself, is a work in progress.

 The next time you notice that you’re driving yourself too hard, procrastinating on projects or tasks, or feeling self-critical about your accomplishments, ask yourself:

-“Am I holding myself to standards that aren’t needed in these circumstances?”
+“Am I holding myself to standards that aren’t necessary in these circumstances?”

 “What would good enough look and feel like?”

-Not only will you get more done, you’ll also feel better about what you do accomplish.
+Not only will you get more done, you’ll also feel better while doing it.